regipoc/Git-intro/README.md

-# Git-intro
+## Git-intro
-How to work with git 101
+-How to work with git 101
+-basic comands